Earned media is like lightning in a bottle for startups — but only if you know how to drum it up for yourself.

 Commentary or content related to real-time events has high potential for media coverage.

-The email pitch example below was for a contributed article with Business Insider.
-In the wake of George Floyd’s death and other social activism efforts, brands began using their Instagram link to encourage letters to local politicians and decision-makers.
+The freelance journalism pitch example below was for a contributed article with Business Insider.
+In the wake of George Floyd's death and other social activism efforts, brands began using their Instagram link to encourage letters to local politicians and decision-makers.
 People online wanted to know how to create one-click email templates and promote activism via their own Instagram profiles.

 These links are called mailto links — boring stuff, honestly — but suddenly they were trendy as hell.